Close Menu

 Facebook Twitter LinkedIn Pinterest Telegram Email

-Almond trees can thrive in Lubbock, TX, with proper care and attention to local conditions.
-Selecting the right varieties and implementing effective cultivation practices will lead to a successful harvest in the High Plains.
+Almond trees can thrive in Lubbock, TX, with proper care and attention to local climate conditions.
+Selecting the right varieties and implementing effective cultivation practices are essential for successful almond production in the High Plains.

 Contents show